Roypic/Roypic.github.io/_pages/about.md

 ---

-Hi, I am a first year Ph.D student at University of Bern (ARTORG) supervised by Prof.Mauricio Reyes.
+Hi, I am a second year Ph.D student at University of Bern (ARTORG) supervised by Prof.Mauricio Reyes and funded by kaiko.ai.
 My currently research interests are medical imaging analysis and computer vision.
+I received Msc degree of AI at University of Zurich (2024).
 I received B.Eng. degree in School of Computer Science at Sichuan University (2022).

 News
 ======